Evrey/SHC_AIV/README.md

 ![Screenshot of the new Caliph's castle](./img/caliph.png)

 Oh, did you like his towers?
-Yeah, how do I say this... err... well, there is more of 'em.
-Lots more.
-Quite a forest of toothpick towers, in fact.
-And the Caliph always has an outer wall now.
-Would be quite ironic if the pyromaniac himself was still easy to set fire on.
-Oh, talking about fire, did you like his pitch moats?
-Yeah, how do I say this... err... well, there is more of 'em.
-Lots more.
-The Caliph also gained a thicker inner wall, so that you don't immediately have a breach if you destroy one of those toothpick towers.

-Remember how all of the Caliph's castles are *(at least somewhat in some cases)* rectangular?
-As an easter egg one of his castle's is L-shaped.
-And in an other of his castles the outer wall goes straight through his inner wall.
+Yeah, how do I say this... err... well, there is less of 'em.
+Eight towers, to be precise.
+Unlike before, those towers are heavily manned.
+Additionally, destroying the Caliph's toothpick towers does not create a breach.
+Thus, the Caliph completes his castles quicker and protects them better at the same time.

 ### The Sultan